Shane Richardson (rugby league): South Sydney Rabbitohs

 Richardson had previously served as the Chief Executive Officer as well as General Manager of the South Sydney club from July 2004 until March 2015, with his administration culminating in the Rabbitohs’ 21st premiership in 2014.

 He rejoined the club in 2016 from the NRL, where he had served as the head of game strategy and development.

 Wests Tigers

-On 2 July 2024, Richardon started a four-year deal as CEO of the Wests Tigers.
+On 2 July 2024, Richardson started a four-year deal as CEO of the Wests Tigers.

-Other

-Richardson attended Corinda State High School, Queensland.
-Richardson was featured on Brisbane Tigers podcast show called League & More with John Devine, featured prominently on the Brisbane Firehawks NRL expansion bid, it is on TigerTV website.
+On 8 December 2025, Richardson stepped down as Wests Tigers CEO after club chairman Barry O'Farrell and three independent directors were terminated from their positions.